celestiaorg/docs/docs/nodes/qgb-orchestrator.md

 <!-- markdownlint-disable MD013 -->
 <!-- markdownlint-disable MD010 -->

 The role of the orchestrator is to sign attestations using its corresponding validator EVM private key.
 These attestations are generated within the QGB module of the Celestia-app state machine.
-To learn more about what attestations are, you can refer to this [link](https://github.com/celestiaorg/celestia-app/tree/main/x/qgb).
+To learn more about what attestations are, you can refer to [the QGB overview](https://github.com/celestiaorg/celestia-app/tree/main/x/qgb).

 ## How it works